Pfizer MEVPRO Prostate Cancer Clinical Trials

 Explore Pfizer’s MEVPRO Clinical Trials as potential options for people with prostate cancer

-A Phase 3 clinical trial evaluating the investigational drug (mevrometostat) in combination with enzalutamide compared to enzalutamide or docetaxel alone in adults with mCRPC previously treated with abiraterone acetate.
+A Phase 3 clinical trial evaluating the investigational drug (mevrometostat) in combination with enzalutamide compared to a placebo in combination with enzalutamide in adults with treatment naïve mCSPC.

 Study details

-Approximately 600 participants across approximately 174 investigational sites will be randomly assigned in a 1:1 ratio to Arm A or Arm B.
+Approximately 1000 participants will be randomly assigned in a 1:1 ratio to Arm A or Arm B.

 • Investigational Arm A:

-Participants will receive investigational treatment until radiographic disease progression, unacceptable toxicity, protocol violation, withdrawal or study termination.
-The length of participation in MEVPRO-1 will vary depending on how well participants tolerate the study treatment or time to disease progression.
+Participants will receive investigational treatment until radiographic disease progression, unacceptable toxicity, protocol violation, withdrawal, or study termination.
+The length of participation in MEVPRO-3 will vary depending on how well participants tolerate the study treatment or time to disease progression.

-Long-term safety follow-up will consist of visits every 12 weeks from safety follow-up visit until the study is complete, which may take many years, or until the participant withdraws consent.
+Long-term safety follow-up will consist of visits every 8 weeks until Week 25 then every 12 weeks thereafter until the study is complete, which may take many years, or until the participant withdraws consent.

 Participant eligibility